 Do you offer discounts for large orders?

 Sorry, we don't.
-However, we do offer discounts to individuals working within animal welfare associations & practices so please enquire before placing your order.
+However, we do offer discounts to returning customers & individuals working within animal welfare associations or practices so please get in touch before placing your order.

 Are there any other UK delivery options in addition to those listed?